rizinorg/book/src/disassembling/intro.md

 # Disassembling

-Disassembling in radare is just a way to represent an array of bytes.
+Disassembling in rizin is just a way to represent an array of bytes.
 It is handled as a special print mode within `p` command.

-In the old times, when the radare core was smaller, the disassembler was handled by an external rsc file.
-That is, radare first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM or other supported architectures.
+In the old times, when the rizin core was smaller, the disassembler was handled by an external rsc file.
+That is, rizin first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM or other supported architectures.

 It was a working and unix friendly solution, but it was inefficient as it repeated the same expensive actions over and over, because there were no caches.
 As a result, scrolling was terribly slow.

 So there was a need to create a generic disassembler library to support multiple plugins for different architectures.
 We can list the current loaded plugins with

 ```
-$ rasm2 -L
+$ rz-asm -L
 ```

-Or from inside radare2:
+Or from inside rizin:

 ```
 > e asm.arch=??
 ```

 This was many years before capstone appeared.
-So r2 was using udis86 and olly disassemblers, many gnu (from binutils).
+So rizin was using udis86 and olly disassemblers, many gnu (from binutils).

-Nowadays, the disassembler support is one of the basic features of radare.
+Nowadays, the disassembler support is one of the basic features of rizin.
 It now has many options, endianness, including target architecture flavor and disassembler variants, among other things.

 To see the disassembly, use the `pd` command.
 It accepts a numeric argument to specify how many opcodes of current block you want to see.
-Most of the commands in radare consider the current block size as the default limit for data input.
+Most of the commands in rizin consider the current block size as the default limit for data input.
 If you want to disassemble more bytes, set a new block size using the `b` command.

 ```
 [0x00000000]> b 100    ; set block size to 100